huseynovvusal/RFO-Solutions/README.md

 3. Run the code with appropriate test inputs
 4. Study the algorithmic approach used

+## 🤝 Contributing

+Want to contribute?
+Check out our [Contributing Guidelines](CONTRIBUTING.md) for detailed instructions.

 ---

 _Good luck with your competitive programming journey! 🌟_